sjinch/SoftGroup_3DML/README.md

 We use all modules, pretrained HAIS checkpoint, bottom-up and top-down refinement codes from [author's codes](https://github.com/thangvubk/SoftGroup).
 We only redefine some of the details in MLP and Loss function.
 The number of MLP layers is defined as 2 but we figured out that it is quite shallow to learn point-wise semantic scores and offsets.
 Also we put more weights on semantic loss and offset loss which we believe has more significant impact on performance.

+## modification
 1. the number of MLP layers : 2 -> 3
+2. Activation function for MLP : ReLU -> LeakyReLU
-2. Loss function : multi-task loss -> weighted multi-task loss
+3. Loss function : multi-task loss -> weighted multi-task loss

 # Usage